 Beef Stroganoff; Nothing screams comfort like a big plate of fat egg noodles covered in a creamy mushroom sauce with beefy bites of steak spread throughout.

-This skillet stroganoff is cold weather fat kid food at it’s best.
+This skillet stroganoff is cold-weather fat kid food at its best.
 Adding chives doesn’t just act as a lame excuse for adding some sort of green.
 The tiny snippets add a blast of fresh herbs that make the whole plate seem lighter somehow.
 The soy sauce marinade punches the beef with some extra umami before searing it in the pan.
-And the hint of white wine goes a long way to smooth out any tension and let those flavors get to know one another all friendly like.
+The homemade beef broth goes a long way when you want to deepen the recipe, And the hint of white wine goes a long way to smooth out any tension and let those flavors get to know one another all friendly like.

 So good, you may not even bother with plates.